To my friends and colleagues I am typically known as Paz, a nickname since I was knee high as opposed to meaning anything in Spanish.

 Not long afterwards this journey of discovery led me to leave the UK with the intent of learning more about the plant science and the medical side.
 The UK wasn’t the place to feel relaxed doing this.
 First I visited some friends in the USA where I visited 2 very different states over a year or so and got to see the background at some of the ‘legal’ (altho we saw places closed down a lot too) dispensaries and then shortly afterwards decided to come to Spain where I thought I might be able to do my growing and research in peace.
 Overall this has been the case.

 Half of my ‘work’ has also transferred over to hemp.
 I started trying hemp products for medications after research showed the benefits of CBD.
 (Cannabidiol) After growing or collaborating with almost 20 different government approved hemp strains and trying them with people in the association we eventually found a composition that we were very happy with.
-This was a particular strain grown in the south of Spain on our organic farm.
-I was so pleased with the outcomes with my community I wanted to become more involved and was happy to associate my name with hemp as much as cannabis when it came to natural wellbeing produce.

 Nowadays this is how I earn my living.
 Creating hemp derived products and shipping them all over the world to organic stores, wholesalers and even world wildlife sanctuaries.
 The switch from ‘medical’ to ‘wellbeing’ is sometimes subtle yet has massive differences in the world… yet it’s just a natural beneficial non-toxic herb in essence.